-The needs for maintaining and ensuring an adequate level of sanitary and hygienic conditions in the facilities of the Vinnytsia region at the time of the survey are presented in Table 3.
+Demand for provision as well as maintenance of adequate sanitary and hygienic levels in the Khmelnytskyi region institutions at the time of the research are demonstrated in Table 3.

 Table 3.
-Summary information on WASH component products in the social care institution of the Vinnytsia region where the assessment was carried out
+Summary information on WASH component products in the social care institution of the Khmelnytskyi region where the assessment was carried out